 Category 2.
-Borderline Between Cosmetics & Other Regulations Product Product Description and Classification Eucalyptus oil and turpentine oil ointment with black seed The claim on the product was for message and relaxing.
+Borderline Between Cosmetics & Other Regulations

+Product Product Description and Classification Eucalyptus oil and turpentine oil ointment with black seed The claim on the product was for message and relaxing.
 The product was classified under drug regulation due to the claims that were presented on the company's website as treatment of muscle and joint pain, additionally; the ingredients have well established evidence of use in herbal medicine and as counterirritant to help relieving muscle and joint pain.
 Breath mint lozenges with mouth refreshing claim.
 The product was presented as mouth refreshing candy, and it contained food ingredients such as peppermint flavor, food additives, and others.
 However, to achieve its intended purpose, the product was meant to be dissolved orally and swallowed.
 Therefore, the product was classified as food product as it did not fulfill the cosmetic definition.
 Hyaluronic acid, tea tree oil, thermal eyelids and eyelashes gel The product was presented as eye gel for hygiene, cleaning of eye, eyelids, eyelashes hydrating, and gives long-lasting protection with its contents tea tree oil, hyaluronic acid and sea buckthorn.
 The presentation of the product did not indicate any significant change or modification of a physiological function therefore; it was classified as a cosmetic product.
 Hyaluronic acid eye drops The products was presented for eye moisturizing and lubrication.
 It was classified as medical device as it did not satisfy the cosmetic statutory definition.
-Tea tree oil and salicylic acid skin patch Patch used for skin care for acne-prone skin and provides soothing & moisturizing to the skin.
+Herbal and honey tea bag Patch used for skin care for acne-prone skin and provides soothing & moisturizing to the skin.
 Therefore, it was regarded as cosmetic product as it met the cosmetic definition, (the product was not presented with any medical or health claims of prevention or treatment of acne), moreover, ingredients used were within the acceptable limits for cosmetic standards and they do not restore, correct or modify physiological functions of the skin.
-Mouthwash Tablets The product was presented in tablet dosage form as antiseptic mouthwash, gargle and mouth rinse for use before, during, and after dental treatment.
-The product was labeled with instructions to place two tablets in warm water until fully dissolved and to ask patient to rinse around teeth and gums and spit out.
-Although the target area was within the scope of the cosmetic definition, however, the products was regarded under medical device regulation as dental product as it was intended for antiseptic purposes by non-pharmacological, non-immunological, and non-metabolic means.
-Topical immune health system The product was presented as cosmetic product (impregnated wipes and foam) to be used topically in a variety of applications such as pre and post catheter insertion, and pre and post sexual intercourse.
-It was intended to promote daily urinary health in those suffering from recurring urinary tract infections, and to reduce the risks associated with cracks and openings of the skin.
-The product was classified under medical device regulation as it does not meet the cosmetic statutory definition.